mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.5.0-Release-Notes.md

 * `auth_read_timeout` changed from 1 to 10 seconds
 * `auth_write_timeout` changed from 2 to 10 seconds

+### Setting a server to maintenance or draining mode

+In the case of a regular MariaDB cluster (monitored by the MariaDB monitor), it is no longer possible to set the the master server to maintenance or draining mode, but a switchover must be performed first.

 ## Dropped Features

 ### Configuration parameters